 Bachelor’s degrees: n1 x p1 + n2 x p2 + n3 x p3 ≥ 300

 Integrated Master’s degrees: n1 x p1 + n2 x p2 + n3 x p3 + n4 x p4 ≥ 300

-If a module has been discounted under the degree classification procedures, the Predominance Rule may be applied if the candidate’s resulting mark is at or above the relevant threshold as outlined above.
+If a module has been discounted under the degree classification procedures, the Predominance Rule may be applied if the candidate’s resulting mark is at or above the relevant threshold, as outlined above.
 In such a case, the actual mark for a module that has been discounted is not included in the predominance calculation.
 Instead, the average of the remaining marks for the stage in which the discounted module was taken is calculated.
 The discounted mark is then replaced for predominance purposes with this average mark.
 For example, if the discounted mark is 51 and the average of the five remaining modules in the stage is 67, the predominance calculation will use the mark of 67 in place of the actual mark of 51.
-Predominance will therefore still be based on 18 modules (for a three-year degree with first enrolment in 2009-10 or thereafter).
-The actual mark will, however, be published in the normal way, and will appear on the student’s transcript.
-The mark will be identified on the transcript as ‘discounted’ (‘dtd’).
+Predominance will therefore still be based on 18 modules (for a three-year degree programme).